acele-happy/widget_presentation_Hero/README.md

 ## The Three Attributes

-- **`tag`** — Uniquely identifies matching Hero widgets across two screens (e.g. `'item-${item.title}'`).
+- **`tag`** :Uniquely identifies matching Hero widgets across two screens (e.g. `'item-${item.title}'`).
 Flutter uses this to know which widgets to link for the flight animation.
-- **`child`** — The widget actually displayed on each screen (here, a colored, rounded container with an icon).
+- **`child`** :The widget actually displayed on each screen (here, a colored, rounded container with an icon).
 Its size/shape differs between screens, and Hero morphs between the two.
-- **`flightShuttleBuilder`** — Overrides the widget shown *during* the transition itself, letting you swap in a custom animation (rotation, scale bounce, fade) instead of the default morph.
+- **`flightShuttleBuilder`** : Overrides the widget shown *during* the transition itself, letting you swap in a custom animation (rotation, scale bounce, fade) instead of the default morph.

 ## Screenshot